-On February 10, 2012, AAA announced a Tender Offer (the "Tender Offer") to purchase a portion of its outstanding units for a maximum aggregate payment of up to \$25.0 million of cash (which amount AAA may increase up to a maximum of \$50.0 million at its discretion under the previously approved On-Market Buyback Program and having regard to the level of participation and prices offered by unitholders.
-This may result in a corresponding increase in the maximum number of units which may be acquired).
-The Tender Offer will be conducted as a modified "Dutch Auction" with investors able to tender their units at prices ranging from \$9.20 to \$10.70 per unit.
+Subsequent to March 31, 2012, the boards of directors of the Managing General Partner and the Managing Investment Partner authorized Apollo Alternative Assets to implement a unit purchase program for AAA to purchase through December 31, 2012, either directly or through one or more of its affiliates, AAA Units.
+The authority of Apollo Alternative Assets is currently limited to a maximum aggregate consideration of \$50.0 million.
+Such repurchases may take the form of tender offers, block trades, on-market buyback program, direct off-market trades or other forms of repurchase.
+In light of these approvals, on April 20, 2012, AAA announced the April Tender Offer to purchase a portion of its outstanding units for a maximum aggregate payment of up to \$50.0 million of cash.
+The April Tender Offer will be conducted as a modified "Dutch Auction" with investors able to tender their units at prices ranging from \$9.00 to \$10.50 per unit.
 Eligible unitholders and restricted depositary unitholders will be able to apply to tender none, any or all of their units.
-All units will be repurchased at the same price, which will be the lowest price level at which \$25.0 million of units can be repurchased ("Tender Clearing Price").
-The tender will be filled in the order of tender elections from the lowest price tendered to the highest, but not to exceed the Tender Clearing Price.
-AAA will not acquire units which have been tendered above the Tender Clearing Price.
-The Tender Offer is expected to be open to holders of units that (i) do not reside in and are not citizens of Italy, Japan, Australia or South Africa and (ii) are, in the case of unit holders that reside in or are citizens of the United Kingdom, persons (i) who are investment professionals falling within Article 19(5) of the Financial Services and Markets Act (Financial Promotion) Order 2005 (the "Order"), or (ii) who are high net worth companies falling within Article 49(2)(a) of the Order, or (iii) who are other persons to whom the Tender Offer may be lawfully communicated.
-The Investment Partnership expects to make distributions to AAA for the amount of the Tender Offer and to cover any related expenses.
+All units will be repurchased at the same price, which will be the lowest price level at which \$50.0 million of units can be repurchased ("April Tender Clearing Price").
+The tender will be filled in the order of tender elections from the lowest price tendered to the highest, but not to exceed the April Tender Clearing Price.
+AAA will not acquire units which have been tendered above the April Tender Clearing Price.
+The April Tender Offer is expected to be open to holders of units that (i) do not reside in and are not citizens of Italy, Japan, Australia or South Africa and (ii) are, in the case of unit holders that reside in or are citizens of the United Kingdom, persons (i) who are investment professionals falling within Article 19(5) of the Financial Services and Markets Act (Financial Promotion) Order 2005 (the "Order"), or (ii) who are high net worth companies falling within Article 49(2)(a) of the Order, or (iii) who are other persons to whom the April Tender Offer may be lawfully communicated.